Deepak-DPK/DEEPAK_RAMESH/README.md

-# 💫 About Me:
+# 💫 About Me

-👋 About Me<br>Hi, I'm Deepak R, a passionate and self-motivated developer from Vellore, Tamil Nadu, India.
-I'm enthusiastic about building creative solutions through code, with a strong interest in Web Development, UI/UX Design, and Cloud Computing.<br><br>🎓 Currently building skills in Full Stack Web Development<br><br>☁️ Certified in Microsoft Azure Data Fundamentals (DP-900)<br><br>🌱 Actively learning new technologies and improving my design thinking<br><br>🛠️ I love collaborating in teams and contributing to real-world projects<br><br>✨ Interested in open-source and tech communities<br><br>
+Hi there! 👋 I'm **Deepak R**, a curious and motivated developer from **Vellore, Tamil Nadu, India**.
+I'm just starting out in the world of tech, and every line of code I write brings me closer to mastering my craft.
+I’m passionate about creating meaningful digital experiences and love blending creativity with technology.

+### 🌟 What I'm Passionate About
+- 💻 **Web Development** — I enjoy building responsive, user-friendly websites.
+- 🎨 **UI/UX Design** — I believe good design is as important as good code.
+- 🌐 **Learning in Public** — I love sharing what I learn and growing with the developer community.

+### 🚀 Currently Exploring
+- 📚 Full Stack Web Development (HTML, CSS, JavaScript, React, Node.js)
+- 🎯 Real-world project building and version control with Git & GitHub
+- 🔍 Improving my problem-solving and debugging skills

+### 🤝 I Enjoy
+- 🧠 Learning from experienced developers
+- 🛠 Collaborating on beginner-friendly open-source projects
+- 💬 Connecting with other tech enthusiasts and mentors

+### 🌱 On a Journey To:
+- Build cool, real-world projects 🌍
+- Improve my coding skills one day at a time 💪
+- Contribute to open-source and give back to the dev community ❤️

+---

+📫 Feel free to connect or say hi on [LinkedIn](https://linkedin.com/in/deepakramesh15) – I’m always open to learn and collaborate!

 ## 🌐 Socials: